ellakoa/postcard-poem/content/posts/snow-tumbled-down.md

 ---
 title: Snow Tumbled Down
-description: >
-  This particular year the snow fell in early March.
+description: "This particular year the snow fell in early March.
 The blackthorn was in bloom indicating spring was ready to be embraced but winter had not entirely done with us.
-A reminder that our unpredictable weather will always have the last word.
+Often there is a rivalry between the seasons as one season transitions into the other, but eventually, it is always the outgoing season that will give way letting the new season flourish.
+This is a reminder that our unpredictable weather will always have the last word. "
 collection: Kent Views
 aspect: landscape
 image: /img/tractor-minster-snow-tiny.jpg